Being Overweight or Obese

 Obesity in children is defined as too much (excess) body fat in relation to lean body mass and is best measured by a term called body mass index (BMI).
 BMI is calculated by using a person's weight and height and gives an estimate of the amount of body fat.
 Since total body fat normally changes with a child's age, BMI is then compared with age- and sex-specific percentile standards based on large national surveys of children as old as age 20.
-Based on the current recommendations of expert committees, children with BMI values greater than the 85th percentile are considered overweight, while those children at or above the 95th percentile of the sex-specific BMI growth charts are considered obese.
+Based on the current recommendations of expert committees, children with BMI values greater than or equal to the 85th percentile and less than the 95th percentile are considered overweight, while those children at or above the 95th percentile of the sex-specific BMI growth charts are considered obese.

 Many factors are felt to contribute to the increased number of children with obesity in the United States.
 Although there is some evidence to suggest that genetic (passed down from mother and father to their child) factors play a role in which foods and how much a child wants to eat, the most important causes likely may be more related to personal behavior and dietary habits.